 On the way to Montrose's court.
 Rob convinces Campbell to pay Mary's and his children's living expenses if he loses the match with Archie.
 They agree on a high sum and Campbell exclaims that he likes Rob's negotiating style.

 Rob arrives at Montrose's court where he and Archie will duel to the death with swords.
 Campbell and Montrose agree on a wager.
 After laying out the customary rules about backstabbing and quarter, "no quarter being given or asked."
 The two duel, and Archie has obviously superior skills to Rob Roy.
 He toys with Rob, slashing him superficially several times on his torso, and then on his dueling arm, disarming him.

 He lifts Rob's chin with his blade, and receives a nod from the moderator to end the duel and Rob Roy's life.
 Rob suddenly grasps Archie's sword blade at his own neck with his bare hand.
-He picks up his own sword from the floor next to him, and Archie is too surprised for a moment at Rob's sudden action to do anything.
-Rob swiftly cuts Archie deeply from his shoulder to his sternum, opening a wide wound.
+Rob grabs his own sword and swiftly cuts Archie deeply from his shoulder to his sternum, opening a wide wound.
 Archie is shocked, gasps, blood spilling from his mouth, stumbles, and falls dead.

 Rob settles his wagers with Campbell and Montrose and leaves.
 Montrose tells Archie's sponsor that he will hold him to their wager, meaning that all of Rob Roy's debts are wiped clean.
 Rob returns home to Mary who is overjoyed to see him.